thijstriemstra/Voron-Hardware/Klipper_Expander/Documentation/README.md

 ## Why do I want this?

 The Expander gives you extra connectivity that suppliments your main MCU(s) without the cost and size of a full board.
-Also you can use an Expander to run devices at a different voltage than the main MCU. i.e. Noctua fans are 12V where the main MCU is 24V
+You can also use an Expander to run devices at a different voltage than the main MCU: i.e. Noctua fans are 12V where the main MCU is 24V.

 ## How do I get one?